nehalvaghasiya/ml-nlp-projects/Natural Language Processing/Identificarion of duplicate Questions/README.md

 ├── requirements.txt
 ├── Procfile
 ├── README.md
-├── tokenizer.pickle
-└── sentiment_model.pth
+└── tokenizer.pickle
 ````

 ## Setting up the Environment
 - To setup the environment (to run globally) - Recommended

 > - [x] Open google collab and mount it on your google drive
-> - [x] Clone the repo `git clone https://github.com/nehalvaghasiya/Data-Science-Portfolio/tree/main/Natural%20Language%20Processing/Sentiment%20analysis `
+> - [x] Clone the repo `git clone https://github.com/nehalvaghasiya/Data-Science-Portfolio/tree/main/Natural%20Language%20Processing/Identificarion%20of%20duplicate%20Questions `
 > - [x] Upload it to the drive that is being used with google-collab
-> - [x]  Download the IMDB Dataset of Movie Reviews from [here](https://www.kaggle.com/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)
+> - [x] Download the Dataset of Quora Question Pairs from [here](https://www.kaggle.com/c/quora-question-pairs/data?select=train.csv.zip)
-> - [x] Run the file `"sentiment analysis using deep learning - Pytorch.ipynb"` to train and test the model, use the model parameters for deployment in `"deployment_with_flask_app.ipynb"`
+> - [x] Run the file `"identification_of_duplicate_question_using_deep_learning.ipynb"` to train and test the model, use the model parameters and tokenizer for deployment in `"deployment_with_flask_app.ipynb"`
 > - [x] Install flask-ngrok for deployment `pip install flask-ngrok  `
 > - [x] For Production deployment, a link will be generated.
 Navigate to URL which has ending `".ngrok.io"`